 Take part in the Economics Challenge!

-The Economics Challenge provides students in years 9-11 with the opportunity to develop their Economic mindset.
+The Economics Challenge is a free whole-day event that provides students in years 11-12 with the opportunity to develop their Economic mindset.
 Your students will experience:

-- A series of interactive activities delivered by our experts
+- A series of interactive and interesting activities delivered by our experts

 - Student networking